 - Deleting a schema also deletes all the records associated with that schema.

 - Up to five tabs will be displayed, any Custom Objects that are not displayed will be available in the menu on the side of the section.
-Opening the menu will allow for selection of any one of the additional custom objects related to the Contact.
+Opening the menu will allow for selection of any one of the additional custom objects related to the record.
 (See image below)

 - Rows are displayed in descending order based on Created Date, and sort order cannot be changed.